U.S. automakers push for deal on fuel efficiency rules

 “I kind of feel like this is the OK Corral and we’re the settlers walking across the middle,” Lentz said.

-Ford Motor Co, which floated a compromise proposal last year to other automakers, is still pushing for a deal, Executive Chairman Bill Ford Jr. told Reuters.
+Ford Motor Co (F.N), which floated a compromise proposal last year to other automakers, is still pushing for a deal, Executive Chairman Bill Ford Jr. told Reuters.

 “We’ve been very clear and very open that we want one national standard, we want California at the table,” Ford said.
 “We’re not asking for a rollback, but we’ve got to get everybody at the table, especially California.”

 Detroit automakers have the most at stake.
-General Motors Co , Ford and Fiat Chrysler Automobiles NV generate the bulk of their global profits from sales of fuel-thirsty large pickup trucks and sport utility vehicles in the United States.
+General Motors Co (GM.N), Ford and Fiat Chrysler Automobiles NV (FCHA.MI) generate the bulk of their global profits from sales of fuel-thirsty large pickup trucks and sport utility vehicles in the United States.

 Big trucks are front and center at the Detroit auto show, where Fiat Chrysler’s Ram brand is displaying a gleaming Ram “Power Wagon” heavy duty truck on a pedestal at its show exhibit, and GM’s GMC brand is featuring its newly redesigned Sierra Denali luxury pickup line.